 On the flip side, touch is probably the least intuitive of the senses when thinking about wedding planning.
 On the most simple level, touch refers to the textures that your guests encounter during your wedding day, from the antique wood pews in the chapel to the paper you print your invitations on.
 Adding in different textures, like materials in your wedding day attire, napkins on the tables, and glass chargers are all ways to keep adding layers to give different touch points.
 While most of these build naturally as you design your day, there are two major way you can intentionally include touch: utilizing the fire pit and lounge furniture.
 The fire pit is literally filled with warmth and gives people a place to enjoy.
 Similarly, lounge areas are not only inherently filled with texture, but they’re also an inviting, comfortable space that your guests can kick back and get cozy in.

 If you’ve read our blog post about how to take your wedding day home with you, you’ve heard us talk about this before.
 Scent is, by far, one of the most powerful triggers for memories.
-Being intentional in how you scent your wedding day – from using fragrant flowers to food smells to the perfume you wear – means you can recreate that scent outside of your wedding day and bring it to life again.
+You will have to know how to order flowers and understand how you scent your wedding day – from using fragrant flowers to food smells to the perfume you wear – means you can recreate that scent outside of your wedding day and bring it to life again.
 That’s special.
 Beyond that, though, there are specialty scents that you can add to create moments during your wedding day.
 Things like cigar bars, flower crown stations, coffee served with the cake, late night popcorn, a cotton candy spinner – the list goes on and on.
 Think of special moments or things you like to do together and see if one of those can creatively spark a scent to add to your day.

 The most immersive of all the senses with wedding planning, sight comes into play with every single design aspect of your big day.
 If you’re getting married at The Chandelier, you already have a huge leg up with sight because we work so hard to keep the property visually pleasing for guests.
 While a lot of sight things are subtle and come together on the whole, there are a couple of things you can add for greater impact.
 Floral installations give guests somewhere to focus and create a wow statement.
 Personalized signs provide a one-of-a-kind view.
 Dance floor lighting builds atmosphere.
 Everything you plan is beautiful, but some things are truly special.